megaads-vn/clara/README.md

 ## Module Assets

-Clara will create a symbol link from module asset directory `app/Modules/{ModuleName}/Resources/Assets` to `public/modules/{module-namespace}`
+Clara will create a symbol link from module asset directory `app/Modules/{ModuleName}/Resources/Assets` to `public/modules/{module-namespace}` while a module was installed, made or enabled.
 ### Include a module asset
 Using PHP
 ```php